 WHAT DOES ONLINE CO-WORKING LOOK LIKE?

-I will start us off with a quick welcome and a dose of inspiration.
-Then we break out into focused ‘head down’ time for each of us to work on a project or task of our choice.
-It could be related to work or your self-care – again, your call.
+- Break into focused ‘head down’ time for everyone to work on a project or task of their choice.
 Here are some ideas to ignite your thought process: clean out your email inbox, map out a strategy for a big project, food prep for the week’s meals, write in your journal.

-I recommend that you minimize distractions to give yourself the gift of focused time.
-Turn off your text, phone, emails if able to do so.
+- I recommended that they minimize distractions to give themselves the gift of focused time.
+Turn off phones, texts, email if able to do so.

 To sum up, if you want to know more about who is hosting these events you can check me out right here.
 I’m a community passionista that wants to do my part to create connection and community during this time of overwhelm.